🀝Agreements

 Auto-binding vs one-off

 An auto-bindable agreement is the one that our system will automatically attach to new services/opportunities in the same zone and for the appropriate provider types.
 An auto-bindable agreement has an in effect date and only one can exist for a particular zone.
+If a partner attempts to create overlaping or conflicting auto-bindable agreements the system will raise an error.

 A one-off (manually assigned) agreement is on that a partner administrator can manually assign to a service/opportunity as needed (we call it one-off but it is re-usable).